mihai2000q/ConsiliumTempus-be/docs/api/Api.Project.md

 #### Get Collection Response

-Returns the projects, their total count and total pages, if paginated.
+Returns the projects and their total count.

 ```json
 {